madhur1601/Elections/README.md

 # Elections_Ethereum

-# clone this repo and change the port sas per ganache
+# clone this repo and change the port as per ganache port